jasonngyy1995/MCI-Project/README.md

+# Project Intro

+MindSpace is a project led by the Language Technology for Social Good (LT4SG) to solve the current mental health issues.
+Our team is responsible of the front-end development and setting up a database to visualize the analysed data, displaying user's different emotions and emotion triggers, tracking user's emotion from time to time, providing strategies about how to cope with specific negative emotions.

 ## Start and run the backend server

 1. With docker installed and update, navigate to the folder /MindSpaceApi and run: